AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/view-the-session-dashboard.md

 | **Participant activity** | Provides participant-wise details, including attendance and interaction data, to help track individual involvement. |
 | **Reports** | Allows you to download session analytics and data for offline review. |

-See [Components of the Session dashboard](./components-of-the-session-dashboard.md) for more information.
+View [Components of the Session dashboard](./components-of-the-session-dashboard.md) for more information.